dlmarshall3/dlmarshall3/README.md

--👋 My name is David!
+👋 My name is David!\
--🚙 Car salesman ➡ 💻 Software engineer
+🚙 Car salesman ➡ 💻 Software engineer\
--👪 Happily married, father of two
+👪 Happily married, father of two\
--⛪ Church history nerd
+⛪ Church history nerd\
--💡 Love talking about digital technology/ethics/habits
+💡 Love talking about digital technology/ethics/habits

 <!--
 **dlmarshall3/dlmarshall3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.